Spatial AI

 Object-level SLAM

 One example of an object-level SLAM framework is given by Deep-SLAM++.
 It employs object detectors to load and register full 3D models of objects.
-However, rather than just using fixed CAD models, we extend the idea to environments with unknown objects and only impose object priors by employing modern class-specific neural networks to generate complete model geometry proposals.
+However, rather than just using fixed CAD models, we extend the idea to environments with unknown objects and only impose object priors by employing modern cathegory-level neural networks to generate complete model geometry proposals.
 The difficulty of using such predictions in a real SLAM scenario is that the prediction performance depends on the view-point and measurement quality, with even small changes of the input data sometimes leading to a large variability in the network output.
-We propose two strategies to deal with this problem.
+As 3D shape representations have developed, MPL has proposed a number of object-level frameworks over the years to incorporate object-level priors into the estimation.

-The first one consists of embedding the deep shape representation into a traditional measurement residual minimization framework.
+• The first one consists of embedding the deep shape representation into a traditional measurement residual minimization framework.
+Available models in 2018 like MarrNet and Pix3D however demanded complicated estimation techniques such as CMA-ES.

-The second one consists of a discrete selection strategy that finds the best among multiple proposals from different registered views by again checking the agreement with the online depth measurements.
+• The second framework proposes a much simpler discrete selection strategy that finds the best among multiple proposals from different registered views by again checking residuals with respect to online depth measurements.
 The result–Deep-SLAM++–is an effective object-level RGBD SLAM system that produces compact, high-fidelity, and dense 3D maps with semantic annotations.

 L Hu, W Xu, K Huang, and L Kneip.
 Deep-SLAM++: object-level RGBD SLAM based on class-specific deep shape priors.
 ArXiv e-prints, 2019 [pdf]